Tag: Charles Boayue

 The Rev. Dr. Charles Boayue shares a lesson from Liberia’s history and calls the Church to action against the increasing violence of racism, misogyny, and xenophobia in the United States.

 Promises for the New Year

 Leaders from the Greater Detroit District take a look back at 2020 and share hope for the New Year found in the promises of God.

 The Rev. Dr. Charles Boayue asserts that God is at work for good amid COVID-19.
-The virus “does not change an age-old fact about the human search for meaning, purpose, security, and destiny.
-We are in God’s hands.”
+The virus “does not change an age-old fact about the human search for meaning, purpose,… Continue Reading God is working for the good

-On November 13 at a ceremony held at Hope United Methodist Church in Southfield, MI, the Rev. Dr. Anthony Shipley was presented with the Francis Asbury Award for his contributions to higher education.
+On November 13 at a ceremony held at Hope United Methodist Church in Southfield, MI, the Rev. Dr. Anthony Shipley was presented with the Francis Asbury Award for his contributions… Continue Reading Shipley receives Asbury Award

 The Rev. Dr. Charles Boayue, Jr., a delegate to the 2019 General Conference, shares his heartbreak and reflects on the paradigm shift taking place in the worldwide United Methodist Church.